Smart AI

 The nice thing is that the information you added to the context are taken into account on followup requests.
 So the steps to get to a running first version is not far away as the tools helps you getting there

-Here you can see what happens ideally when you use this method to create a fist version:
+Here you can see what happens ideally when you use this method to create a first version:

 Appendix: Resources